Cardiac Lumps & Bumps

 Infectious endocarditis vegetations usually occur on the upstream side of the valve, which is the LV side of the aortic valve and the atrial side of the mitral and tricuspid valves.
 However, vegetations with elongated stalks can move back and forth to both sides of a valve, so it may be difficult to determine the origination site of the vegetation.
 Infectious vegetations vary in shape and size, but acute/subacute lesions should look “soft” or “jelly-like” and not be hyperechoic.

-The following apical5 view comes from a clinic patient with non-specific symptoms who had infectious endocarditis about 6 months after a TAVR procedure.
+The following apical5 view with a Sonosite Edge device comes from a clinic patient with non-specific symptoms who had infectious endocarditis about 6 months after a TAVR procedure.

 Non-bacterial thrombotic endocarditis (NBTE, Libman Sacks, marantic) can be difficult to distinguish from infective endocarditis because the vegetations usually occur on the same upstream side of the mitral or aortic valves.
 However, NBTE vegetations are usually very small and occur on top of a thickened valve.
 IMBUS would often not see the small vegetations but would see the thickened valve, which could be an important clue in the right clinical circumstances.
 An occasional infectious vegetation can also be fairly flat and look like only a thickened valve.
 Blood cultures and TEE would be needed to sort things out.

 The following on-line example of NBTE shows a PLAX view of a mitral valve.
 The valve thickening appears hyperechoic in this over-gained image.
 Some build-up of vegetation may be seen on the posterior leaflet, but blood cultures and a TEE would likely be needed in such a case.